hanmindev/ingot-docs/Writerside/topics/Motivation.md

 # Why Ingot?

 The creation of the mcfunction language is quite... unique.
-What was a set of console commands for players to control their game environment quickly evolved into its own programming language, albeit with many asterisks.
+What was a set of console commands for players to control their game environment quickly evolved into its own programming language, albeit with many caveats.

 Since this was never really meant to be a proper programming language, but rather had features added to it until it became Turing complete, it is missing a lot of features common in other non-machine level languages, such as expression evaluation or proper if-else statements.